UkrGuru/SqlJson/README.md

 UkrGuru.SqlJson automatically normalizes input parameters and deserializes the result.

-So you must follow the next requirements:
+Requirements:
-1. You can use procedures with a single @Data parameter of any type, or no parameter.
+1. INPUT: Must use a query or procedure with only one @Data parameter of any type, or no parameter.
-2. It is required to prepare the result in json format with the option "FOR JSON PATH" for List or "FOR JSON PATH, WITHOUT_ARRAY_WRAPPER" for one record.
+2. OUTPUT: Should prepare the result in one column SELECT varchar or json types.
+See more examples bellow ...

 ```sql